Geography 353 Cartography and Visualization

 - Personal introductions

 - Get used to using the WWW site!
-Go there and print out Syllabus and the Course Schedule
+Go there and peruse the Syllabus and the Course Schedule

 - Send me an email (jbkrygier@owu.edu) from

-your OWU Email account (which I prefer), and include the following information:
+your OWU Email account and include the following information:

 - Your Name (preferred name)